 High School Diplomas are issued by the North Orange County Community College District to adult students, 18 years of age and older, who earn 160 credits by completing the required course of study and demonstrate proficiency in basic skills.
 The HSDP operates as an open-entry lab where students work individually and at their own pace on various required subjects.
 All labs have instructors and staff to assist students with completing their courses.
 Whole-class or small-group instruction is offered in the major content areas, specifically math and language arts.
+Select high school subjects are offered virtually.
 Elective credits can be earned in continuing education classes offered through NOCE.
 New students enter the HSDP through orientation, assessment, and counseling service.
 Counselors meet with students individually to review assessment scores, transcripts, and to develop an educational plan of study.
 HSDP students are highly encouraged to attend their NOCE enrolled high school lab on a regular basis (6+ hours of attendance is recommended) to make academic progress by earning credits and grades in their diploma studies.
-NOCE staff provides HSDP graduates the guidance resources and support needed to transit to credit college programs.
+NOCE staff provides HSDP graduates the guidance, resources, and support needed to transition to credit college programs.
+CASAS assessment is given to measure progress in the program.
 For a list of courses, see course descriptions: Individual High School Subjects (IHSS) and Individual High School DE (IHSD).